-Contingent liabilities are only disclosed and not recognized as liabilities in the statement of financial if the likelihood of an outflow of resources is remote, the possible obligation is neither a provision nor a contingent liability and no disclosure is made.
+Contingent liabilities are only disclosed and not recognized as liabilities in the statement of financial position.

+If the likelihood of an outflow of resources is remote, the possible obligation is neither a provision nor a contingent liability and no disclosure is made.

-(o) Minimum tax
+(q) Minimum tax